Global Freedom of Expression

 Decision Overview

-Google argued that it was not responsible for the content of the articles as it had not produced or published the articles.
-It submitted that it did not host the articles on its website but served only as a provider, listing the links related to a search request.
-Google argued that it could not remove the reports, and that, if the content of the articles was false, Berbare should sue the news sites which wrote and published the articles.
+Google argued that it was not responsible for the content of the articles, as it had not produced or published them.
+It clarified that it did not host the articles on its website but served only as a provider, listing links related to a search request.
+Google maintained that it could not remove the reports and suggested that if the content of the articles was false, Berbare should pursue legal action against the news sites that wrote and published them.

-Accordingly, the Court held that ordering Google to remove links to any articles about Berbare’s illegal practice of medicine would be illegal.
+Accordingly, the Court held that ordering Google to remove links to any articles about Berbare’s illegal practice of medicine would be illegal, citing Article 220, §1 of the Brazilian Federal Constitution and referencing the decision of the Superior Tribunal of Justice in REsp 1.407.271/SP.

 Decision Direction